 At The YES we all work towards a vision of society where we put people and relationships first.
 Where we work together cooperatively and harmoniously, and take care of every member of our community.
 We work to build communities where everyone is supported to be themselves, where incredible friendships are built, where people are challenged to learn and grow, and where we can show up authentically for a good cry, a good laugh, an amazing dance party or to get some work done.

-Whether you are building teen leadership in a home or a school, in an organization or a team, what’s your vision?
+Whether you are building teen leadership skills in a home or a school, in an organization or a team, what’s your vision?
 What roles can people play in executing that vision?
-How can your youth leaders get involved and work towards making change happen?
+How can your youth leaders get involved?

 After I ask teens to brainstorm a list of leadership qualities, I ask them to name some things that they would like to change in the world.
 And then I ask them, “How does change happen?”
 And I share with them the well shared Margaret Mead quote, “Never doubt that a small group of thoughtful, committed citizens can change the world, indeed, it is the only thing that ever has.”
 At The YES, we build the skills and character traits necessary to work together in a small, thoughtful group of committed citizens.

 Thira, Darien (2017).
 The Community is the Medicine. (www.thira.ca)

 Chelsea Lake (she/her) is the Executive Director of The Youth Excellence Society and holds a Masters of Education in Leadership Studies from the University of Victoria.